Ksa1m/Dank-Memer-Grinder/README.md

 # DankMemer Bot
-A bot for getting money automatically in DankMemer Discord Bot written in Python
+A bot for getting money automatically in DankMemer Discord Bot

 ### Automatically types these commands: